 West Nile Virus

-This virus also is common disease that mosquitoes transmit to us humans as well as to animals.
-This virus differently to previous diseases isn’t as deadly and you can avoid from it with bug sprays and the right clothing.
-In fact most people don’t even develop symptoms and about 1 in 5 people might develop fever, headache, vomiting body pains or rash.
+You can avoid it by using bug repellents and the right clothing.
+In fact, most people don’t even develop symptoms.
+About one in five people might develop a fever, headache, vomiting, body pains, or a rash.
 Only about 1% of infected people develop serious symptoms and require excessive treatment.
-This virus is common to the US, Canada, in South Europe, Africa, Australia, Middle East and India regions.